aurelius2360/ccm_war/README.md

 Use streamlit gb.py to run the file the csv file is 200mb so i uploaded the zip file unzip and upload the file after running the python file. you have to upload directly in the streamlit page.

+the cbt.ipynb file shows the correlation between the cause and effect of the events. the ccm.ipynb file shows the realtion between the cross map skill and library size of the events and fatalities.